A Resilience Framework for Bi-Criteria Combinatorial Optimization with Bandit Feedback: Introduction

-\item We demonstrate the framework’s utility through applications to submodular cover~\citep{goyal2013minimizing}, submodular cost covering~\citep{crawford2019submodular}, and fair submodular maximization~\citep{chen2024fair} problems—all of which inherently require bi-criteria guarantees.
-In order to show that the proposed framework applies to these setups, we show that the relevant algorithms are resilient to the noise in the function oracle queries.
-The summary of our results is provided in Table \ref{tab:summaryofresults} which discusses various settings and the regret guarantees that our framework is able to achieve under these settings. \end{enumerate}
+The framework is applied to the studied resilient guarantees, and the summary of our results is provided in Table \ref{tab:summaryofresults}, which discusses various settings and the regret guarantees that our framework is able to achieve under these settings.

-\if 0 Many real-world sequential decision problems can be effectively modeled using the framework of stochastic multi-armed bandits (MAB).
-Applications include scheduling, assignment problems, advertising campaigns, and product recommendations, among others.
-In these settings, a decision maker sequentially selects actions and receives stochastic rewards drawn from an unknown distribution.
-The objective is to maximize the expected cumulative reward over a possibly unknown time horizon.
-Crucially, each action provides not only an immediate reward but also information about its underlying reward distribution.
-This setting naturally introduces a fundamental trade-off between exploration—selecting uncertain actions to gain information—and exploitation—choosing the empirically best-known action based on past observations.